 Italian Roasted Vegetables are a delicious way to enjoy vegetables.
 Root vegetables are roasted with Italian seasonings and topped with tomato sauce for a hearty, healthy vegetable dish that is perfect for a hearty side dish or perfect meatless meal.

 These Baked Vegetables are company-worthy!
 They are pot-luck worthy!
 It is the dish to take to your neighbor who just had a baby worthy!
-It also makes a wonderful vegetarian main dish or great lunch option.
+It also makes a wonderful vegetarian main dish or a great lunch option.

 Seriously, these Italian Seasoned Vegetables are seriously one of the tastiest, yet easiest side vegetable side dish to prepare.
 In fact, this vegetable casserole is hearty enough to star as the main course, especially when served with a tossed Greek salad.

-A medley of vegetables are roasted with olive oil, garlic, salt, and pepper.
+A medley of vegetables is roasted with olive oil, garlic, salt, and pepper.
 It is a simple combination but when topped with homemade marinara sauce, fresh sliced tomatoes, and Parmesan cheese, these baked vegetables are taken to a whole new level.

 - Vegetables: You need about 8 cups total of vegetables for this casserole.
-Use any combination of potatoes, sweet potatoes, carrots, onions, zucchini you desire or omit one of the vegetables if you don’t have it on hand.
+Use any combination of potatoes, sweet potatoes, carrots, onions, zucchini you desire, or omit one of the vegetables if you don’t have it on hand.
 The more root vegetables used, the heartier the dish will be.

 - Marinara Sauce: The marinara sauce is key to flavoring this vegetable casserole.
 It adds moisture and flavor.
 Homemade Spaghetti Sauce or Jarred Marinara both work great.

 - Fresh Tomatoes: The sliced tomatoes are optional, but they do add fresh texture and a nice texture.